robolyst/osquant/content/papers/monitoring-trading-systems/index.md

 ---
 title: "How to monitor a trading system"
 summary: "
-By switching your logs from human readable to machine readable, you can create a real time monitoring system for your trading apps.
+Switch your logs from human readable to machine readable.
+Then, you can create a real time monitoring system for your trading apps.
 "

 date: "2022-12-14"